Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • and/or is regarded as having such an impairment.

-A student who is deemed to have a disability under the law may be eligible for reasonable accommodation(s) to allow for equal access to KHSC-KansasCOM’s educational program unless the reasonable accommodation creates an undue burden or fundamentally alters the nature of the education program.
+A student who is deemed to have a disability under the law may be eligible for reasonable accommodation(s) to allow for equal access to KHSU-KansasCOM’s educational program unless the reasonable accommodation creates an undue burden or fundamentally alters the nature of the education program.

 Procedure to Request Reasonable Accommodation